Jiya-code21/Niskarsh/README.md

 ![image](https://github.com/user-attachments/assets/10126808-eb8a-4ef1-adf9-7775078509e7)

-🧠 What is Niskarsh?

-**Niskarsh** is a simple and clean Chrome extension that uses the power of **Google Gemini AI** to generate quick summaries for any content.
-Whether it's a long article, documentation, or blog post — get the **gist** in seconds.

----

 💡 Why Niskarsh?

 Most existing summarizers:
 - Are cluttered or difficult to use
 - Lack instant "brief" or "bullet" views
 - Don't let you store API keys locally

 **Niskarsh** solves all that with:
 ✅ A clean UI